0xproflupin/solana-durable-nonces/README.md

 AkrQn5QWLACSP5EMT2R1ZHyKaGWVFrDHJ6NL89HKtwjQ
 ```

-This is the 32 bit alphanumeric string that will be used in place of a recent blockhashes while signing a transaction.
+This is the 32-bit alphanumeric string that will be used in place of recent blockhashes while signing a transaction.

 ### Displace Nonce Account
-We can inspect the details of a Nonce Account in a prettier formated version
+We can inspect the details of a Nonce Account in a prettier formatted version

 ```console
 solana nonce-account nonce-account.json